Connecticut Route 112: Route description

 Route 112 begins at an intersection with US 44 in western part of the town of Salisbury as Interlaken Road.
-It heads southeast in between Wononskopomuc Lake and Wononpakuk Lake, passing by the Hotchkiss School and its associated golf course, to an intersection with Route 41 (for Salisbury center and Sharon) about 2 mi later.
+It heads southeast in between Lake Wononskopomuc and Lake Wononpakuk, passing by the Hotchkiss School and its associated golf course, to an intersection with Route 41 (for Salisbury center and Sharon) about 2 mi later.
 Route 112 then continues southeast and east past Route 41 as Lime Rock Road through the village of Lime Rock and Lime Rock Park (an auto race track), crossing Salmon Creek, and eventually ending at an intersection with US 7 near the Housatonic River.
 The eastern terminus is a wye-junction, with Route 112 officially designated on the northern leg.
 The southern leg splits off from the main route about 0.1 mi from the end, connecting to southbound US 7.
 Lime Rock Road continues north along US 7 towards Falls Village.
 Route 112 is a two-lane rural collector road and carries average daily traffic volumes of up to 2,900 in the Lime Rock Park area.